If you have just stumbled across this web site, you may be wondering, “Who the hell are The Dawson Boys?”

 For a few of those years, we lived in the same town, but most of the time, careers have taken us to different places.
 So much of this music has been written and recorded “long distance,” sending tapes and later computer files back and forth from Asheville to Dallas or Pennsylvania to Charlotte or something like that.

-These days Bob is in Alabama, and I am in West Virginia.
+These days Bob is in South Carolina, and I am in West Virginia.

 Thanks for listening.